 This scheme is offered as being more palatable than the Beecroft proposals of no-fault dismissals for smaller businesses, but are not the answer in my view.
 I can’t see them achieving the aim of a motivated workforce, and I can’t see them achieving the aim of making things easier for businesses, small businesses in particular.

 I’m also sceptical as to whether it will be realistic to get the necessary legislative changes made in time to start using the new contracts from April next year.
 Six months is an incredibly tight timescale for that, and in light of the reaction from both sides of the employment relationship, perhaps George Osborne needs to go back to the drawing board on this one.

-If you would like advice on giving up employment rights for shares in your business, contact me on 01480 387933 or email [email protected].
+If you would like advice on giving up employment rights for shares in your business, contact us at [email protected].